What can we help you with?

 In-class Instruction Session

-We offer a variety of in-class instruction sessions depending on your class’s needs.
+We offer a variety of course supports including in-class instruction sessions.
 Below is a non-exhaustive list of topics we have delivered in-class sessions on in the past.
 Feel free to request a session on other topics and we will do our best to accommodate.
 We can also assist with developing learning outcomes, assignments, and assessment tools.

-To schedule a session on one of the following topics, follow the links below:
+To request a session on one of the following topics, follow the links below:

 - Writing skills, including academic writing, writing in the sciences, academic integrity, project management for writing projects, and English as an Additional Language Support.